 User feedback allows you to optimise and get the most out of your digital channels (web, email, mobile).
 But different digital channels require different solutions.

-If you collect feedback via your website, you can use triggers.
-For example, have the feedback form appear when someone attempts to exit a page or leave a page with a full shopping cart.
-This form of active feedback enables you to ask the right questions at the right time.
-This works differently in-app.
-There are no mouse movements, which means that you cannot trigger forms in the same way.
-So how do you discover why a visitor doesn’t complete their order or leaves the app?
+If you collect feedback via your website, you can use certain triggers that might not be available for an app.
+You can, for example, have a feedback form appear when someone attempts to exit a page.
+This form of active feedback enables you to ask the right questions at the right time but it works differently in-app.
+There are no mouse movements, which means that you cannot trigger forms in the same ways.
+So how do you discover why a visitor is not using your app after downloading it?
 You must leverage user feedback technology made specially for mobile, whether that’s via webview, API or SDK.

 3 Methods for setting up mobile feedback

 There are three different ways to collect mobile feedback.
-Which method is best for you depends on several factors.
+Which method uou should choose depends on several factors.
 Is there technical knowledge in-house?
 Do you have enough time to build a solution yourself, etc.?
 To avoid too much technical talk, we will briefly explain the different methods for collecting mobile feedback below.

-• SDK: A Software Development Kit is a software package that you download that contains the tools you need to add to a platform.
+- SDK: A Software Development Kit is a downloadable software package that contains the tools you need for a particular framework or platform.
 Typically, an SDK contains an API, library (predefined pieces of code to perform programming tasks), development tools, other additional tools, and capabilities to test the application.

 As we mentioned, there are three different ways – all of which have their own advantages and disadvantages.
 For example, Mopinion’s SDKs allow the user to display a feedback form in the app based on user behaviour.
 This way the user can reach someone very purposefully and ask for feedback.